-Abidjan is the largest city and the chief port of the country of Côte d'Ivoire / Ivory Coast located in the continent of Africa.
-Presently, Yamoussoukro is the official capital of Côte d'Ivoire, but Abidjan holds its position as the most important commercial and banking centre in the country.
-Known as the “Paris of Africa”, it is one of the largest populated cities in Western Africa with a major French speaking population.
+Abidjan is the largest city and the chief port of the country of Ivory Coast (Côte d'Ivoire), located in the continent of Africa.
+Yamoussoukro is the official capital of the Ivory Coast.
+Still, Abidjan is the economic capital of the Ivory Coast and one of the most populous French-speaking cities in Africa.
+Abidjan is also known as the ''Paris of Africa''.

 The city is situated on the Ébrié Lagoon, consisting of several peninsulas that are linked by bridges.
 The Ébrié Lagoon is separated from the Gulf of Guinea and the Atlantic Ocean by the Vridi Canal sandbar.

-Today Abidjan’s seaport is known for exporting agricultural products such as coffee, cocoa, timber, bananas, pineapples, and manganese.
-The total area of Abidjan extends from the main administrative area to the industrial area in Petit-Bassam and the petroleum and mineral docks in the Vridi Canal.
+Today Abidjan's seaport is known for exporting coffee, cocoa, timber, bananas, pineapples, and manganese.
+The total area of Abidjan extends from the central administrative area to the industrial area in Petit-Bassam and the petroleum and mineral docks in the Vridi Canal.

 |Time Zone||GMT (UTC+0)|